 - Call the congregation to prayer for the mission project and all involved, especially those to whom you will minister.
 Coordinate the project with the church’s mission team or committee and pastoral staff.
 Keep the members of the congregation aware of the project from start to finish.

 - Inform the congregation of the mission grant awarded by TCBF.
-Include in the announcement that the funding source the Elizabeth Richards Missions Offering, TCBF's state missions offering.
+Include in the announcement that the funding source the Volunteer State Missions Offering, TCBF's state missions offering.